4K1D3V/Pl-Hide-Pro/Spigot-Config.md

     #If a player is in two groups, the group with the higher priority number is used
     #The minimum value is 0
     priority: 0
-    #The message if you type a blocked command | Enter none to disable | %player% will be replaced with the playername
+    #The message if you type a blocked command | Enter none to disable | %player% will be replaced with the player-name
     blocked-command-message: "Unknown command.
 Type \"/help\" for help."
     #Here you can add other groups: The commands and tab completion from the "inherited groups" will be added to this group
     #Read more here https://github.com/Nononitas/Plugin-Hide-Pro/wiki/Group#inheritance